ssulser/mod_rexx/README.md

 # mod_rexx
-The original mod_rexx https://sourceforge.net/projects/modrexx/files/mod_rexx/2.4.0/ doesn't compile with regina-rexx.
+The original mod_rexx https://sourceforge.net/projects/modrexx/files/mod_rexx/2.4.0/ doesn't compile with Regina-Rexx.
 I made some adaptions and got it working on my Raspberry Pi Server.
+I also changed the rex & rsp files so that the code reflects standard Rexx and not the ooRexx like there is no loop or use instruction.

 ## Things I did (just for me to remember)